gleidyalonzo/gleidyalonzo/README.md

 ## 👋 Hi, I’m Gleidy

 [LinkedIn Profile](https://www.linkedin.com/in/gleidyrodriguez/)
+[Tableu Portafolio]
+[Power BI Portafolio

 **About Me**

-Learning to code was -and still sometimes - a challenging journey.Regarless, I stay motivated to do my absolute best y.
+Learning to code was -and still sometimes - a challenging journey.Regarless, I stay motivated to do my absolute best by beliving in what my determination can achive; and being in a constant learning environment
- - Thinking of my careers goals and how I can get there
- - Applying my morals and values to everything I do
- - Beliving in what my determination can achive
- - Being in a constant learning environment

 **Educational Background**